mariecrane/training-material/topics/proteomics/tutorials/database-handling/tutorial.md

 # Merging databases

-Depending on the search algorithm in use,  you might need to merge all FASTA entries (i.e. proteins of interest and contaminants) in a single database.
+Depending on the search algorithm in use,  you might need to merge all FASTA entries (i.e. proteins of interest and contaminants) into a single database.
 Make sure to merge the tagged versions of your contaminant databases.

 > ### {% icon hands_on %} Hands-on: Merging databases
 >